TiDB Environment and System Configuration Check

 • Fast Online DDL work area

 When the variable tidb_ddl_enable_fast_reorg is set to ON (the default value in v6.5.0 and later versions), Fast Online DDL is enabled, and some DDL operations need to read and write temporary files in filesystems.
 The location is defined by the configuration item temp-dir.
 You need to ensure that the user that runs TiDB has read and write permissions for that directory of the operating system.
-Taking the default directory /tmp/tidb as an example:
+The default directory /tmp/tidb uses tmpfs (temporary file system).
+It is recommended to explicitly specify a disk directory.
+The following uses /data/tidb-deploy/tempdir as an example:

-If the /tmp/tidb directory already exists, make sure the write permission is granted.
+If the /data/tidb-deploy/tempdir directory already exists, make sure the write permission is granted.

 Check and stop the firewall service of target machines